ValleyBell/MidiConverters/README.md

 Please note that TGL FMP is *not* the popular FMP format that uses files with .OPI/.OVI/.OZI extension.
 See fmp2mid.c for a list of games that use TGL FMP.

+## fuga2rcp
+This tool converts FUGA Systems MIDI songs to RCP format.

+You may wonder Why I'm converting to RCP here.
+The answer is simple: The original is just an RCP file with a simplified header.

+The tool was written for/tested with Amaranth II (NEC PC-98).

 ## gems2mid
 This tool converts songs from the GEMS sound driver to MIDI.